rautjs2002/jungle-book/readme.md

 ![The Jungle book](./images/mowgli-1.jpeg)

- It includes the following pages -
+- It includes the following characters -

-1. index.html
+1. Mowgli
-2. bagheera.html
+2. Bagheera
-3. baloo.html
+3. Baloo
-4. raksha.html
+4. Raksha
-5. sherekhan.html
+5. Sherekhan
-6. tabaqui.html
+6. Tabaqui
 ---
 ### The above html pages contains the basic informaton of perticular character in the story. ###
 ---